cogsandsquigs/advent-of-code-2023/README.md

-# advent-of-code-2023
+# advent-of-code-rust-template

-  My code for the advent of code - all written in Rust!
+A rust template for Advent of Code